Happiness (1998 film): Plot

-Helen Jordan, the middle sister, is a successful author who is adored and envied by everyone she knows, and can have any man she wants.
+Helen Jordan, the middle sister, is a successful author who is adored and envied by everyone she knows.
 However, her charmed life leaves her ultimately unfulfilled, she despairs that no one wants her for herself, and that the praise regularly heaped upon her is undeserved.
 She is fascinated by an unknown man who makes obscene phone calls to her apartment and tries to seek out a relationship with him.
 She is disappointed, though, when she finds out the man is her neighbor Allen, to whom she is not attracted.
 Allen, who is coincidentally one of Bill's patients, sinks into depression as Helen's rejection ruins his fantasies, but he begins a relationship with Kristina, who lives in the same apartment block down the hall.
 While on a date, Kristina tells him that she killed the apartment doorman after he raped her.
-Although Allen is still content with her friendship after she confided this in him, Helen reveals that the genitals of the doorman were discovered by police less than six months later in Kristina's freezer.
+Although Kristina repeatedly insists she did not keep the remains of the doorman's genitals, Helen reveals that they were discovered by police less than six months later in Kristina's freezer.

 Joy, the youngest sister, is overly sensitive and lacking direction.
-She works in telephone sales, but leaves to do something more fulfilling - teaching at an immigrant-education center.
-Her students do not like her, and she begins to feel empty in that job, too.
+She works in telephone sales, but leaves to do something more fulfilling.
+She gets hired as a scab worker, teaching at an immigrant-education center.
+Her students do not like her, and she begins to feel empty in that job as well.
 Joy is also constantly let down in her personal life.
 After a rejected suitor, Andy, calls Joy shallow at the beginning of the film and then goes on to kill himself, Helen tries to set her up with other men.
 Expecting to hear from a suitor, she instead gets an obscene call from Allen.
 Later, one of her Russian students, Vlad, offers her a ride in his taxi, and they end up having sex.
 She is initially smitten, but she soon realizes Vlad was using her and that he may be married.
-After being attacked by someone she thinks is his wife at the school, she goes to his apartment to make amends, but discovers she is not his wife after all, even though they live together and have some sort of relationship.
-In the apartment she sees her missing guitar and CD player, and insists on getting them back, and he coerces her into lending him $500 in exchange.
-She is back to being alone.
+After being attacked by someone she thinks is his wife at the school, she goes to his apartment to make amends.
+There she discovers the woman is not his wife after all, even though they live together.
+In Vlad's apartment, Joy sees her missing guitar and CD player.
+Vlad coerces her into lending him $500 in exchange for her stolen belongings.